• Skip to main content

 We recommend that you grill or pan-sear lamb steaks.
 The process is essentially the same regardless of whether you use an outdoor grill, a grilling pan or a cast iron skillet.

 The cooking temperature and time needed are identical for each method.
-Refer to the step by step pictures and instructions below.
-We also recommend that you flavor the meat first, beyond simply seasoning it with salt and pepper (and any other spices).
+Refer to the step-by-step pictures and instructions below.
+We also recommend that you flavor the meat first, beyond simply seasoning it with kosher salt and black pepper (and any other spices).

 LAMB STEAK MARINADE